ALASdoo/alasdoo_com_v2/content/english/career/lead-qa-engineer.md

 ## Who are we?

-ALAS d.o.o. is a Software Development and Quality Assurance outsourcing company with extensive experience in web development, project management, manual and automated testing.
+ALAS doo is a Software Development and Quality Assurance outsourcing company with extensive experience in web development, project management, manual and automated testing.

 Our software QA services are recognized worldwide under the WeDoQA brand.